docQodly/docs/docs/language/basics/orda-classes.md

 When creating or editing data model classes, you must pay attention to the following rules:

-- Since they are both defined in the **cs** [class store](Concepts/classes.md#class-stores), do not give the same name to a dataclass and to a user class.
+- Since they are both defined in the **cs** [class store](lang-classes.md#class-stores), do not give the same name to a dataclass and to a user class.
 If such a case occurs, the constructor of the user class becomes unusable.
-- Do not use a reserved name for a dataclass (e.g., "DataClass").
+- Do not use a reserved name for a user class (e.g., "DataClass").
-- When defining a class, make sure the [`extends`] statement exactly matches the parent class name (remember that they're case sensitive).
-For example, `extends EntitySelection` for an entity selection class.
 - In an ORDA class, `this` designates the instance of the object matching the dataclass.
 - You cannot instantiate a data model class object with the `new()` keyword (an error is returned).
 You must use a regular method as listed in the [`Instantiated by` column of the ORDA class table](#architecture).
 - You cannot override a native ORDA class function from the **`4D`** [class store](Concepts/classes.md#class-stores) with a data model user class function.